 Overcome video fatigue

 Many of us are now sick of video calls and online quizzes have lost their novelty.
-However, hosting a virtual Christmas party is one of the simplest and most obvious ways to connect with your team.
+However, hosting a virtual Christmas party is one of the simplest and most obvious ways to connect with your team as an alternative Christmas party.
 But it doesn’t have to be boring.
 There are many inventive activities you can do as a team online including:

 - Chocolate making party: staff can collectively take part in a group activity having been sent ingredients in advance.
 This can be transferred to any crafty activity to do at home (ginger bread house making / wreath making / cake making etc.).